LM-SAL/irispy-lmsal/docs/guide.rst

     Aligned physical types: [('meta.obs.sequence',), ...]
     <BLANKLINE>

-We get some basic information about the raster file from this, what spectral windows were observed The size of the cube, the wavelength keys as well.
+We get some basic information about the raster file from this: what spectral windows were observed, the size of the cube, and the wavelength keys.

 Let us check the metadata of this collection, this is stored as a ``meta`` attribute: